 You might also have heard warnings about phytic acid, which is present in most grains, nuts and beans.
-Don’t worry though – cutting these foods out of your diet won't help heal cavities.
-The research that first suggested this idea is outdated and has since been de-bunked.
+Cutting down on these foods can help remineralise your teeth.
+However, it won't heal deep cavities, as some research first suggested.

-After removing the negative foods, you need to add in some nutrient-rich foods and raw dairy.
+After removing the harmful foods, you need to add in some nutrient-rich foods and raw dairy.
 Raw dairy is loaded with vitamins and minerals that help maintain strong teeth and promote oral wellness.

 This will not only benefit your teeth, but it has also been proven to treat things like headaches and diabetes.
-Once you’re done, spit your oil in the trash instead of in your sink so you don’t clog your drains.
+Once you’re done, spit your oil in the bin instead of in your sink so you don’t clog your drains.
 Then rinse your mouth out with salt water for an extra kick of antimicrobial properties.
-Finally, brush your teeth and floss following these guidelines.
+Finally, be sure you are brushing your teeth properly and flossing daily.

 Is it possible to reverse tooth decay?

-Scientists are also working on ways to heal cavities without having to drill teeth – but again these methods will only work in the early stages of tooth decay.
+Scientists are also working on ways to heal cavities without drilling teeth – but again these methods will only work in the early stages of tooth decay.

 If you already have a deep cavity that has reached the dental pulp inside the tooth, you should visit a dentist.
-This kind of decay is beyond the point of being reversed by natural means, and if not treated it will spread and require more drastic treatment.
+This kind of decay is beyond the point of being reversed by natural means, and if not treated it can cause an abscess and require more drastic treatment.

-The enamel on your teeth is the hardest and most mineralised substance in your body.
+The enamel on your teeth is your body's hardest and most mineralised substance.
 Following the remedies above will also help you strengthen tooth enamel naturally.

-Some ways to recognise that you’re losing your tooth enamel are if your teeth are highly sensitive or turning yellow, the tips of your teeth look transparent, or your teeth have rounded edges.
+Some ways to recognise that you’re losing your tooth enamel are if you have developed highly sensitive or yellow teeth, the tips of your teeth look transparent, or your teeth have rounded edges.
 Rounded edges are also an early sign of tooth erosion, something else you want to take seriously if you notice it.

 You can use it as a mouthwash before you brush your teeth, or you can add it to baking soda to create a natural toothpaste.
 Simply combine 2 teaspoons of hydrogen peroxide with 1 teaspoon of baking soda and brush away.